Electrodeionization: History

 Electrodeionization was developed in the early 1950s to eliminate or minimize the concentration polarization phenomenon present in electrolysis systems of the time.
 A patent on the technology was filed in 1953, and subsequent publications popularized the technology.

 The technology was limited in application because of the low tolerance of total dissolved solids, hardness and organics.
 During the 1970s and 1980s, reverse osmosis became a preferred technology to ion exchange resin for high TDS waters.
 As RO gained popularity, EDI emerged as a suitable polishing technology.
 Packaged RO and EDI systems began to displace chemically regenerated ion exchange systems.

+In 1977 Harry O'Hare built and tested a working EDI device then filed EDI patents.

 In 1986 and 1989, several companies developed new EDI devices.
 The initial devices were large, costly, and often unreliable.
 However, in the 1990s, smaller and less costly modular designs were introduced.
 Nonetheless, these designs and their contemporary descendants still face limitations such as cost and limited operational envelope.

 Applications

 In the electronics industry, deionized water is used to rinse components during manufacturing.
 This is necessary to avoid potential short circuits that could destroy electronic chips.
 As electronic chips are very small, there is little free space between component elements and unwanted electricity may conduct across components via even a small number of ions, causing a short circuit.
 Using deionized water to clean the components helps minimize the ions on their surfaces and thus minimizes short circuits.

 In the pharmaceutical industry, the presence of unwanted ions in water used in drug development can lead to unwanted side reactions and introduce harmful impurities.

 In power generation, the presence of ions in boiler feedwater can lead to the buildup of solids or the degradation of boiler walls, both of which can lower boiler efficiency and present safety hazards.

 Due to the large financial and safety concerns present in these three industries, their economic demand for highly pure water provides the bulk of the demand for EDI devices and development.

 Electrodeionization systems have also been applied to the removal of heavy metals from different types of wastewater from mining, electroplating, and nuclear processes.
 The primary ions removed in these processes are chromium, copper, cobalt, and caesium, though EDI sees use in the removal of others as well.